T-G0W/T-G0W-Image-Converter/README.md

 A modern and user-friendly image converter with a graphical interface, built using Python, Tkinter, and Pillow.
 Supports a wide range of image formats – perfect for converting images into your desired format quickly and easily.

+ⓘ It may happen that you're prompted to confirm running this software when launching the .exe file.
+This is because the executable is not verified.
+However, it is open source and completely safe.

 ---

 ## 🔧 Features